Alberta Education Vision

 - Coordination Between Schools

 When students change schools, the coordination of programming and assessment practices between schools can help achieve a smooth transition.
 Disruptions can be minimized when the receiving school is provided with full information on student attainment and learning characteristics.
-Information on student progress should be referenced directly to the programs of study.
+Information on student progress should be referenced directly to the programs of study/curriculum.

 Programming responds to the learning progress of students.